 sudo apt upgrade

-sudofor commands that need root privileges.
-If your user is not in the sudoers file yet, run the commands as root or follow the guide on how to add a new user to sudoers on Ubuntu.
+sudofor tasks that need root privileges.
+If your user is not in the sudoers file yet, run the commands as root or follow the guide to add a new user to sudoers on Ubuntu.

-The apt update command refreshes your package index, while apt upgrade installs the latest versions of all installed packages.
-Depending on how many packages require updates, this process may take a few minutes.
+The apt update command refreshes the package index, while apt upgrade installs the latest versions of all installed packages.

 Method 1: Install OpenJDK 17 via Ubuntu APT (Recommended)